-On the Thursday of the tournament there will be cause for excitement, as the "Golden Drum of Basel" trophy will be awarded.
-This competition is now in its fifth year at LONGINES CSI BASEL, and is an established sensation – not least for the drum march composed specifically for the event.
+On the Friday of the tournament there will be cause for excitement, as the "Golden Drum of Basel" trophy will be awarded.
+This competition is now in its sixth year at LONGINES CSI BASEL, and is an established sensation – not least for the drum march composed specifically for the event.

 The Golden Drum will be the main competition of the day, and offers an attractive sum of prize money.
 It was an immediate success: in its first year it became one of only nine swiss events to count towards the world rankings.
 A swedish competitor was the first winner: in 2012 the trophy was awarded to Henrik von Eckermann, riding Quibell.
-In 2013 it was won by Patrice Delaveau on Lacrimoso 3 HDC, and in 2014 and 2015 Gregory Wathelet on Conrad.
+In 2013 it was won by Patrice Delaveau on Lacrimoso 3 HDC, in 2014 and 2015 by Gregory Wathelet on Conrad and 2016 by Simon Delestre on Chesall.

 The inauguration of this competition in 2012 made a significant contribution to the character of the tournament.
 It gives the competition its local identity: nothing is more symbolic of the confidence and pride of Basel than the iconic carnival drum.
 The Golden Drum trophy has spread the reputation of LONGINES CSI BASEL – and with it also the city – around the world.

 Behind the Golden Drum is one of Basel's landmark institutions: the hotel Les Trois Rois.
 Originally created by hotel owners Ursula and Thomas Straumann, the competition now functions as a special prize for the Basel city championships, giving the trophy a uniquely local character.